 If you have any questions related to the survey, please contact us.
 We might add your request to the FAQs below if your question is relevant for other users.

-Answer 3: Please submit the filled out questionnaires / spreadsheet “Essential information” by 30th of November 2017 and the detailed questionnaires / spreadsheets by 30th of June 2018.
+By when should the answered questionnaires be submitted?
+Please refer to the respective survey topic for specific dates.
+For the public exposure survey, please submit the filled out questionnaires / spreadsheet by 30th of September 2021.
 UNSCEAR is interested in all national responses even if the information is incomplete.

-Answer 5: The uncertainty estimate could be based on a standard uncertainty analysis (e.g. Standard Deviation at 1 Sigma, which provides a level of confidence of approx.68%).
+How are the uncertainties defined?
+The 'uncertainty estimate' could be based on a standard uncertainty analysis (e.g. Standard Deviation at 1 Sigma, which provides a level of confidence of approx.68%).
 If there was no analysis conducted, an uncertainty single value (not range) should be chosen, best fitting one of the following criteria:

-Answer 7: The data gathered will be used for the extrapolation and it is recognised that countries might find it hard to acquire such information in a short notice, although they are encouraged to do so.
+Why is the data about the occupational doses optional?
+The data gathered will be used for the extrapolation and it is recognized that countries might find it hard to acquire such information in a short notice, although they are encouraged to do so.

-Answer 13: The essential information questionnaires (simplified data) on medical and occupational exposure ask for the most recent available data.
+Data for which years are collected?
+The essential information questionnaires (simplified data) on occupational exposure ask for the most recent available data.
 The detailed questionnaires on medical exposure also collect the most recent data while the occupational exposure questionnaire collects data from 2003 until 2014 (each year in a separate sheet).